Back to Virtues and Vices

 "But I chastise my body, and bring it into subjection." - 1 Corinthians 9:27

-This virtue matters now because the modern world trains intemperance almost continuously.
+This matters now because the modern world trains intemperance almost continuously.
 It offers constant stimulation, constant choice, constant snacking, constant entertainment, and constant emotional discharge.
 The will is rarely asked to wait, deny, restrain, or simplify.
-Yet without temperance the soul cannot remain clear, stable, or ready for sacrifice.
+Yet without the soul cannot remain clear, stable, or ready for sacrifice.

 St. Paul's line in 1 Corinthians 9 is direct: he chastises his body and brings it into subjection.
 The Apostle does not mean that the body is evil.
 He means that it must not rule.
 Bodily appetite is good when governed and dangerous when enthroned.
-Scripture does not flatter the flesh by pretending discipline is unnecessary.
+Scripture does not flatter the flesh by pretending discipline is unnecessary.1

-'s older ascetical teaching never treated temperance as an optional refinement for a few devout souls.
+'s ascetical teaching never treated as an optional refinement for a few devout souls.
 It was part of ordinary Christian seriousness.
 Catholics fasted, abstained, kept vigils, practiced simplicity, and accepted limits because they understood that appetite must be instructed by .

 Even the saints known for tenderness were serious about restraint.
 They understood that indulgence is not mercy if it weakens the soul.
 A child, a penitent, or a household is not helped by being trained to expect constant satisfaction.
 That expectation makes prayer thinner and sacrifice harder.

 The crisis of the age is not only doctrinal confusion.
 It is moral softness.
-Many souls can admire truth from a distance but cannot bear its claims because they have not learned temperance.
+Many souls can admire truth from a distance but cannot bear its claims because they have not learned .
 They are used to choosing what suits them, stopping when discomfort begins, and interpreting self-denial as abnormal.

 This affects children and adults alike.
-A child formed without temperance grows into an adult who wants religion without fasting, marriage without sacrifice, modesty without renunciation, and truth without contradiction.
+A child formed without grows into an adult who wants religion without fasting, marriage without sacrifice, without renunciation, and truth without contradiction.
 The principle remains the same: appetite must not be crossed.
 But Catholic life begins precisely where that principle is denied.

 The therefore needs more than argument.
-It needs disciplined habits.
-Temperance is not glamorous, but it is one of the quiet conditions of perseverance.
+It needs disciplined habits. is not glamorous, but it is one of the quiet conditions of perseverance.

-The should recover temperance concretely:
+The should recover concretely:

 • keep 's fasts and abstinences with seriousness